BHartford/SYSC4806Project/README.md

 - viewCart: Shows all the information of the books added to the cart, how much they will cost and has a purchase button
 - viewPurchaseHistory: Shows all the information of the books that were purchases
 - error: Displays the error page with the specified error message
+- signup: Provides a form to create a new account
+- viewTransaction: Allows the user to view a particular transaction
+- viewReceiptHistory: Allows the user to view a summary of all of their orders
+- viewReviews: Shows all of the reviews for a particular book

 #### Tests
 - Book class: tests the construction of books
 - Book repository: tests saving and retrieving books from the database
 - User class: tests the creation of users and looking at users purchase history
 - User repository: tests saving and retrieving users by different criteria from the database
+- Receipt class: tests the construction of receipts
+- Receipt repository: tests the persisting of receipt objects in a database
 - Web controller: tests that the UI of all pages is without errors and contains the correct information
 - Error controller: tests that the UI of the error page is without errors and contains the correct information